schneems/keytar/README.md

 ======

 **1.** A keyboard that is designed to be played standing up, like a guitar.
 **2.** A crazy simple, flexible ruby library for generating NOSQL keys.
-Use it with redis, memcache, cassandra, or any other key-value store.
+Use it with redis, memcache, mongo, or any other key-value store.

 It Builds Keys
 --------
-keytar auto-magically generates keys using method names ending in `*_key` or simply `key`

-    User.key #=> "user"
+    class User
+      include Keytar
+      define_keys :friends, :last_web_access_cache, :favorite_spots, :sweet
+    end

     User.friends_key #=> "user:friends"

     u = User.new